Birth Injuries Can Mean Long-lasting Complications for Newborns

 Like cerebral palsy, brachial plexus damage is another common type of birthing injury that can result in serious complications.
 When the network of nerves that send signals from the baby's brain to their spine is harmed during delivery, the child could suffer from permanent disability, pain, loss of movement or atrophied muscles in the affected arm.
 The incidence rate of this injury is .3-2 per 1,000 live births.
 While cases of brachial plexus injury usually heal on their own, permanent damage can be done in certain cases.2

 In most cases, hospitals and medical staff take the proper care to deliver healthy newborns to their families, but research shows human error (where the care providers act unreasonably, known as violating the standard of care) can and does affect the healthcare industry just like any other.
-The attorneys at Goldberg Finnegan defend the rights of families and children who've been harmed by medical negligence and birth trauma, and any person needing representation for their malpractice case is welcomed to contact our firm for a complimentary evaluation.
+The Silver Spring injury attorneys at Goldberg Finnegan defend the rights of families and children who've been harmed by medical negligence and birth trauma, and any person needing representation for their malpractice case is welcomed to contact our firm for a complimentary evaluation.
 We have registered nurse attorneys in our medical malpractice department who work on your case from the first phone call to the end.

 To speak to a medical malpractice attorney today, fill out our online evaluation form or call (888) 213-8140.